devth/devth.github.com/_posts/2015-01-30-beautiful-constraint.md

 prevents me from writing any custom code.
 Instead, I'm forced to think of existing functions, and compose them in a way that produces intended behavior.

-Composition is the core of reusability, which is always a worthy pursuit.
+Composition is the foundation of reusability — a worthy pursuit.

 ### Immutability